Last Updated on August 1, 2022 by Christine Kaaloa

 4. Explore night markets and indulge in street fairs

 These are by far my favorite evening pastimes!
-Night market, night bazaar, walking streets, block parties, street fairs… they’re all pretty much the same fun.
+Southeast Asia has wonderful night markets I love indulging in.
+Thailand has walking streets which are like huge block parties or street fairs… they’re all pretty much the same fun.
 Haggle for cool local craftwork and souvenirs or dive into the local foods and snacks, watch street performers jangling for change or fuel up with local cuisine at an outdoor restaurant.

 Night markets for local folk can get a little more gritty, less sparkly with a feeling more foreign.
 Foods are authentically made for local taste and shopper’s items are aimed at more practical and household variety.
 Interesting nonetheless!

 Watch your money though, it’s sure to drain fast.

 Did you know that Vietnamese water puppet shows originated as a form of entertainment in villages, when rice fields got flooded?

 …Or that in Bali, Legong dancers are played music, while still in the womb and taught the hand gestures before they can walk?
 I saw a Legong dinner show on the beach and it was included on an all-day sightsee- snorkel- and-beach tour package I got…for $40.
 Snap, don’t you love great budget tour deals!

 A culture’s art is very indicative of its people’s history and many places offer engaging dinner shows and cultural performances to showcase their local talents and give tourists a vibrant understanding of who they are.